Home Academics Undergraduate Majors

 Our alumni have pursued advanced degrees at:

-• UCLA, PhD Aerospace Engineering
+• University of California, Los Angeles, PhD Aerospace Engineering

 • University of Delaware, MS Civil/Environmental Engineering